brotatotes/bht-automation/bht gen 3/Luke/Chapter 21/Luke 21 12 bht.md

 # Luke 21:12 Commentary Help Text

 ## BHT:
-Before the end, there will be certain signs and events that will occur.
-These signs, known as the beginning of the actual pangs, will serve as a warning of what is to come.
-One of these signs is being brought before authorities, both religious and secular, and facing persecution for the sake of Christ's name.
-This can involve being brought before synagogues, being delivered up to prisons, and even being brought before kings and rulers.
-These events were not only prophesied by Jesus Himself, but they are also confirmed in the book of Acts.
-So, when we see these things happening, we can be assured that we are approaching the end times.
+The warning in this passage about the events leading to the end times emphasizes the beginning of the actual pangs themselves, describing them as the death-throes of the end.
+The book of Acts provides evidence of these prophecies being fulfilled through the persecution and imprisonment faced by early Christians.
+The phrase before all these things refers to the events preceding the end times, while the term brought before has a specific legal meaning in Athenian language.
+This verse highlights the predicted persecution endured by believers for professing and preaching the Gospel.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The prophecies of vv.
-7, 8 in Matthew,—ver.
-8 Mark,—and vv.
-10, 11 here, are a parenthetical warning of what shall happen before the end."
+1. "The prophecies...are a parenthetical warning of what shall happen before the end."
-2. "The whole difficulty has arisen from not rightly apprehending the force of the word pangs as the death-throes of the end."
+2. "And then having stated, that these things shall be the very beginning of the actual pangs themselves...the prophetic chronology is resumed."
-3. "And then having stated, that these things shall be the very beginning of the actual pangs themselves (see note on Matthew), the prophetic chronology is resumed from 'the end is not yet,' in all three accounts."
+3. "The whole difficulty has arisen from not rightly apprehending the force of the word pangs as the death-throes of the end."

 ### Jamieson-Fausset-Brown:
 1. 12. brought before, &amp;c.—The